VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI3/p_env.md

 ##### Why *the fuck* do we not have a system-wide limiter?

-And not just a dumb decibel limiter, but a [loudness (Wikipedia)](https://en.wikipedia.org/wiki/Loudness) limiter.
+And not just a dumb decibel limiter, but a [loudness](https://en.wikipedia.org/wiki/Loudness) limiter.
 There's no reason there shouldn't be a toggle-able limiter to protect your ears

 ##### Why *the fuck* do we not have per-stream audio compression?